algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/TechnicalSpecifications.md

 1. Linked List of Linked Lists:

-     - A linked list of linked lists is a data structure where each node in the main linked list contains a reference to another linked list.
-This structure is often used to represent hierarchical or multi-dimensional data, such as graphs, matrices, or sparse arrays.
+     - A linked list of linked lists is a data structure where each node in the main linked list contains a reference to another linked list[.][3]
+This structure is often used to represent hierarchical or multi-dimensional data, such as graphs, matrices, or sparse arrays[.][3]
-     - It is particularly useful when the data is irregular or sparse, as it avoids allocating memory for unused elements.
+     - It is particularly useful when the data is irregular or sparse, as it avoids allocating memory for unused elements[.][3]

    `Example:`